-The pr ogramme is well manag ed a) ic governance, quality assurance, learner assessment, and access, transfer and actionally interface with the provider's general or institutional procedures. b) proposed incremental changes specific QA procedures have be procedures allow the provider t ctively with the provider's QQI approved quality assurance procedures.
-Any to the provider's QA procedures required by the programme or programme- en developed having regard to QQI's statutory QA guidelines.
-If the QA o approve the centres within the provider that may provide the programme, this should be fit-for-the-purpose of identifying which centres are suited to ich are not. c) programme-specific criteria for selecting persons who meet the programme's be added to the programme's complement of staff. d) programme-specific criteria for selecting physical resources that meet the requirements, and can be added to the programme's complement of e) Quality assurance is intrinsic to highlighted by the validation cri the programme's maintenance arrangements and addresses all aspects teria. f) The programme-specific quality assurance arrangements are consistent with QQI's statutory QA guidelines completion rates and other sources of information that may provide insight g) The programme operation and management arrangements are coherently documented and suitable. h) There are sound procedures for interface with QQI certification.
-Satisfact tory (yes, no, partially) Comment Yes
+- a) The programme includes intrinsic governance, quality assurance, learner assessment, and access, transfer and progression procedures that functionally interface with the provider's general or institutional procedures. - b) The programme interfaces effectively with the provider's QQI approved quality assurance procedures.
+Any proposed incremental changes to the provider's QA procedures required by the programme or programme-specific QA procedures have been developed having regard to QQI's statutory QA guidelines.
+If the QA procedures allow the provider to approve the centres within the provider that may provide the programme, the procedures and criteria for this should be fit-for-the-purpose of identifying which centres are suited to provide the programme and which are not. - c) There are explicit and suitable programme-specific criteria for selecting persons who meet the programme's staffing requirements and can be added to the programme's complement of staff. - d) There are explicit and suitable programme-specific criteria for selecting physical resources that meet the programmes physical resource requirements, and can be added to the programme's complement of supported physical resources. - e) Quality assurance is intrinsic to the programme's maintenance arrangements and addresses all aspects highlighted by the validation criteria. - f) The programme-specific quality assurance arrangements are consistent with QQI's statutory QA guidelines and use continually monitored completion rates and other sources of information that may provide insight into the quality and standards achieved. - g) The programme operation and management arrangements are coherently documented and suitable. - h) There are sound procedures for interface with QQI certification.